 The Co-Located AP subfield is set to 1 if every AP in this Neighbor AP Information field is in the same co-located AP set as the transmitting AP.
 It is set to 0 otherwise.

+The 20 MHz PSD subfield, when present, indicates a maximum transmit power for the Default category, with unit interpretation of PSD EIRP in dBm/MHz (see 9.4.2.161 Transmit Power Envelope element and 11.7.5 Specification of Regulatory and Local Maximum Transmit Power Levels), corresponding to the primary 20 MHz channel of the reported AP.

+NOTE – For example, suppose the reported AP transmits one Transmit Power Envelope element in Beacon and Probe Response frames, with Maximum Transmit Power For 20 MHz of 20 dBm (regulatory client EIRP).
+Then, the 20 MHz PSD subfield indicates the equivalent PSD limit of 7 dBm/MHz.

 HE Operation element

+Instruction to Editor: Make changes as follows:

 The operation of HE STAs in an HE BSS is controlled by the following: